brettz9/eslint-plugin-query/README.md

         duplication (e.g., querying for all public method names to generate documentation headings or embed example code).
     1. Using a JS XSLT equivalent to reshape an entire JS file into HTML
+    1. Searching for code within an IDE (within or across files)